mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 between 85 and 96%, further demonstrating that the communities were not fully sampled.
-Inspection of the table also suggests that these 6 individuals varied considerably in their gut diversity and that the diversity of an individual\'s gut diversity was more similar when sampled on adjacent days than when sampled a month apart.
+Inspection of the table also suggests that these 6 individuals varied considerably in their gut diversity and that the diversity of an individual's gut diversity was more similar when sampled on adjacent days than when sampled a month apart.

 ### Beta diversity measurements

-Now we\'d like to compare the membership and structure of the 24 stool communities using an OTU-based approach.
-Let\'s start by generating a heatmap of the relative abundance of each OTU across the 24 samples using the [heatmap.bin](heatmap.bin) command and log2 scaling the relative abundance values.
-Because there are so many OTUs, let\'s just look at the top 50 OTUs:
+Now we'd like to compare the membership and structure of the 24 stool communities using an OTU-based approach.
+Let's start by generating a heatmap of the relative abundance of each OTU across the 24 samples using the [heatmap.bin](heatmap.bin) command and log2 scaling the relative abundance values.
+Because there are so many OTUs, let's just look at the top 50 OTUs:

     mothur > heatmap.bin(scale=log2, numotu=50)